mohamedelbachir/Scheduler/README.md

 - Choosing *Generation Mode* ( Alphabetic, Numerical, Alpha-Numeric,...)
 - Major *algorithm* like ( Round Robin, Shortest Remaning Time First,...)
 - Two Languages are available now ( **French** and **English** )
+- Feature to add priority for each algorithms

 If you are looking for optimizing implemented algorithm you can see [here](ScheduleAlgorithm.cpp) and for data structure you can check [here](Utils.h)